SquidCoderIndustries/scripts/docs/gui/mod-manager.rst

     :summary: Manange your active mods.
     :tags: dfhack interface

-In a loaded world, shows a list of active mods with the ability to copy to clipboard.
+When run with a world loaded, shows a list of active mods.
+You can copy the list to the system clipboard for easy sharing or posting.

 Usage
 -----